-Describe how the Vendor will provide career laddering opportunities.
+Describe how the Vendor will provide career laddering opportunities for clients.
 Explain how the Vendor will assist clients in skills recertification, including diploma/degree evaluations, document translation, and other re-credentialing activities.
-Describe efforts the Vendor will make to assist with self-employment assistance and/or individual development accounts.
+Describe efforts the Vendor will make to assist with self-employment assistance and/or individual develop accounts.
 Detail any additional employment services the Vendor plans to offer.